Feluda: Web series

-In 2020 a web series is making, named 'Feluda Pherot' based on the iconic Bengali detective and there will be two popular stories, ‘Chhinnamastar Abhishap’ and 'Joto Kando Kathmandute'.
-Bengali actors Tota Roy Chowdhury is playing the main character 'Feluda' and Kalpan Mitra as 'Topesh' seemed to be the his young assistant and the iconic character Lalmohan Ganguly, alias 'Jatayu' is playing by Anirban Chakraborty who played the main character in Detective Series Eken Babu before.
+In 2020 a streaming television series was made, named Feluda Pherot, based on the iconic Bengali detective and there will be two popular stories, the novels Chhinnamastar Abhishap and Joto Kando Kathmandute.
+Bengali actor Tota Roy Chowdhury is playing the main character "Feluda", and Kalpan Mitra as "Topesh" seemed to be his young assistant, and the iconic character Lalmohan Ganguly, alias "Jatayu", is playing by Anirban Chakraborty, who played the main character in the detective series Ekenbabu before.